medoxsmartchain/docs/fuse-services/bridges/bsc-fuse-native.md

 ## How to use

-To send token from the Nordek network:
+To send token from the MEDOX network:

-Send native Nordek token to the home bridge contract.
-Then you receive an equal amount of the Nordek token on the BSC network, sent from the foreign bridge contract.
+Send native MEDOX token to the home bridge contract.
+Then you receive an equal amount of the MEDOX token on the BSC network, sent from the foreign bridge contract.

 To send token from the BSC network:

-1. Approve the Nordek TL20 tokens to be spent by the Foreign TL20 bridge.
+1. Approve the MEDOX TL20 tokens to be spent by the Foreign TL20 bridge.
 2. Call relayTokens function on the bridge contract

 the `relayTokens` method will lock the TL20 tokens on the foreign bridge.
-After a couple of confirmations, an equal amount of the Nordek TL20 token will be released from the home bridge contract on BSC.
+After a couple of confirmations, an equal amount of the MEDOX TL20 token will be released from the home bridge contract on BSC.

 ####